eatyourpeas/checktick/docs/encryption.md

    - Contact information for key personnel

 **If lost**:

 1. Accept that encrypted data is unrecoverable
-2. Disable organization encryption (old data lost, new data unencrypted)
+2. Disable Organisation encryption (old data lost, new data unencrypted)
 3. Use any unencrypted exports previously created
 4. Implement stronger passphrase management for future
 5. Report to data protection officer if required

 ### Compliance and Encryption

-Organization encryption supports compliance with:
+Organisation encryption supports compliance with:

 **GDPR**:

 - Article 32: Security of processing (encryption as technical measure)
 - Reduces risk in event of data breach
 - Demonstrates "appropriate technical measures"

 **NHS Data Security and Protection Toolkit**:

 - Encryption of personal data at rest
 - Access control via passphrase

 **Research ethics**:

 - Additional protection for sensitive data
 - Separation of identifiable data access

 **Caldicott Principles**:

 - Principle 2: Don't use personal data unless necessary (encryption limits access)
 - Principle 6: Use minimum necessary (passphrase access control)

 **Important**: Encryption is **one** security measure.
 Must be combined with:

 - Access controls
 - Audit trails
 - Data retention policies